-LDH shall be included in all correspondence to the Council, including agenda and Council minutes.
-Additionally, all agenda and Council minutes shall be posted to the MCO website in English and Spanish, with any enrollee-identifying information redacted.
+LDH shall be included in all correspondence to the Council, including the distribution of council meeting agendas and minutes.
+Additionally, all council meeting agendas and minutes shall be posted to the MCO website in English and Spanish, with any enrollee-identifying information redacted.
+Council meeting minutes shall be submitted to MMEReview@la.gov within 30 calendar days after the council meeting and posted to the MCO website within thirty (30) calendar days after LDH approval.